How Many Steps To Walk 3 Miles

 • Walk normally across the marked area, counting your steps.

 • Divide 10 by the number of steps to find your average stride length.
-Here's one way to look at it: if you take 4 steps, your stride length is 2.5 feet.
+Take this: if you take 4 steps, your stride length is 2.5 feet.

 2. Calculate Steps for 3 Miles: